The Universal Dietary Supplement: Branched – Chain Amino Acids (BCAAs)

 BCAA’s – what are they?

-Branched chain amino acids, or colloquially referred by their acronym as BCAA’s are a group of amino acids that are believed to increase muscle hypertrophy through elevated protein synthesis during heavy weight exercises.
-As mentioned previously amino acids are building block of muscle tissue- protein.
+Branched chain amino acids, or colloquially referred by their acronym as BCAA’s.
+They are a group of amino acids that are believed to increase muscle hypertrophy through elevated protein synthesis during heavy weight exercises.
+As mentioned previously amino acids are the building blocks of muscle tissue.
 They are classified into essential and nonessential amino acids.
 Essential amino acids are only found in animal sources such as meat, fish and dairy products and they cannot be synthesized in our bodies.
 Non-essential amino acids are found in vegetable proteins, such as soy products and our bodies are capable of synthesizing these amino acids.
 BCAA’s are a group of essential amino acids comprised of Leucine, Isoleucine and Valine.
 They believed to play the most important role in elevating muscle hypertrophy during strenuous heavy weight lifting exercises.

 According to the recent studies, leucine plays an important role in muscle protein synthesis, while isoleucine induces glucose uptake into cells.
 Further research is needed to determine the role of Valine in a BCAA supplement.
 BCAA’s are readily available as a food supplement.
-There are different amino acid concentration ratios of BCAA’s supplements.
+There are different amino acid concentration ratios of BCAA supplements.
 According to the recent scientific literature, the optimal ratio of BCAA’s is 2:1:1, the same ratio that naturally occurs in the muscle tissue.
+As a personal trainer and coach this is something we highly recommend to our clients here in the CMB Gym.

 It is currently believed that BCAA supplementation for people with low dietary protein intake could potentially attenuate physical and mental fatigue.
 BCAA supplementation for people with adequate dietary protein intake could potentially accelerate protein synthesis which eventually can lead to increased muscle hypertrophy over time.
 It is also documented that novice athletes supplement their diets with BCAA’s to prevent fatigue.